There should be no negligence in following precautions against COVID-19 in Metro: CM Kejriwal

 New Delhi, Sept 7: Delhi Chief Minister Arvind Kejriwal on Monday expressed happiness over restart of Metro train services in the city, saying there should be no negligence in following precautions against COVID-19.

 The Delhi Metro resumed services on Monday morning after being closed for over five months due to the novel coronavirus pandemic.
-The first line to be opened was the Yellow Line connecting Samaypur Badli and HUDA city centre in Gurgaon.
+The first line to be opened was the Yellow Line connecting Samaypur Badli and Huda city centre in Gurgaon.

 Delhi Metro resumes after 169 days